-Ladle this Crawfish Cream Sauce over fried or broiled seafood, stuffed peppers, or even pasta… you’ll see that this is a game-changer.
-It’s rich, creamy texture and the Creole and Cajun flavors from the crawfish tails and seasonings really set this sauce apart and will make any dish super special.
+Ladle this Crawfish Cream Sauce over fried or broiled seafood, stuffed peppers, or even pasta… it's a game-changer.
+Its rich, creamy texture and the Creole and Cajun flavors from the crawfish tails and seasonings really set this sauce apart.
+It will make any dish super special but don't worry, this no-angst recipe from Sweet Daddy D is simple and quick to make.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.